• Skip to primary navigation

 Turkeys are kept or reared for meat purposes.
 Their meat is recognized as the leanest of all poultry species.
 Additionally, they are consumed by almost every country across the globe.
 Turkey farming is popular in countries like the USA, Canada, France, Germany, Italy, UK and Netherlands.
 This post is a beginner guide for those who want to start turkey farming.

-The scientific name of Turkey is Meleagris gallopavo, and it is a large gallinaceous bird which is a native of North America but domesticated in Europe.
+The scientific name of Turkey is Meleagris gallopavo, and it is a large gallinaceous bird that is native to North America but domesticated in Europe.
 The breeds of turkey include:

 • Beltsville Small White